ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 For complete USAGE and HELP type: bpbd-server --help
 ```
 There are to complementing ways to configure the **bpbd-server**, the first one is the _configuration file_ and another is the _server console_.
 We consider both of them below in more details.

 ####Configuration file####
 In order to start the server one must have a valid configuration file for it.
 The latter stores the minimum set of parameter values needed to run the translation server.
 Among other things, this config file specifies the location of the language, translation and reordering models, the number of translation threads, and the Websockets port through which the server will accept requests.
 An example configuration file can be found in: `[Project-Folder]/default.cfg` and in `[Project-Folder]/data`.
 The content of this file is self explanatory and contains a significant amount of comments.

-When run with a properly formed configuration file the **bpbd-server** gives the following output.
+When run with a properly formed configuration file, **bpbd-server** gives the following output.
 Note the `-d info1` option ensuring additional information output during loading the models.

 ```
 $ bpbd-server -c ../data/default-1-3.000.000.cfg -d info1